venkatgowrish07-hub/HDLbits-Solutions/README.md

-# HDLbits-Solutions
 My Verilog solutions to HDLBits problems, covering digital logic design concepts such as combinational circuits, sequential logic, finite state machines, counters, and arithmetic circuits

 # HDLbits-Solutions

-**HDLBits** is a platform designed to practice **digital logic design using Verilog HDL**.This repository contains my **solutions and implementations for problems from HDLBits.
+**HDLBits** is a platform designed to practice **digital logic design using Verilog HDL**.This repository contains my solutions and implementations for problems from HDLBits.

 My Username : **Yuvapunnam**